 When explicitly set to true, this setting ensures that a server’s virtual NUMA topology has the same number of virtual CPUs per virtual node as the number of cores on each physical node.

 Enable Host Info to VM Tools (vSphere tools.guestlib.enableHostInfo)

 When explicitly set to true, this setting allows the VM Tools to gather information about the ESXi host

 On Images, these settings are visible on the Image Details screen as shown below:

 If these Advanced Virtualization Settings appear on an OS or Client Image, the resulting Cloud Server will inherit the same Advanced Virtualization settings when servers are deployed from the image.
-Users can modify the Advanced Virtualization settings on Client Images as described in How to Manage a Client Image.
+Users can modify the Advanced Virtualization settings on Client Images as described in How to Manage Client and Long-Term Retention Images.
 However, users should review the Restrictions on Advanced Virtualization Settings section below as some settings will prevent use of the image if the Data Center location does not support the restricted setting.

 Note that in most cases, Advanced Virtualization settings are not supported by the Import function described at Introduction to the Import / Export Function.
 Advanced Virtualization settings will be dropped as part of the Import process.
 Users may need to update the Client Image after importing if they wish to retain settings that may have existed prior to import.
 The same is true when Client Images are copied between data centers as described in How to Copy a Client Image between Locations in the Same Geographic Region

 On Cloud Servers, these settings are visible on the Server Details screen as shown below: